Firelands Offers Financial Assistance to Those Who are Underinsured

-However, the friendly patient financial counselors at Firelands want to make sure that everyone has access to quality healthcare, regardless of their ability to pay.
+The friendly patient financial counselors at Firelands want to make sure that everyone has access to quality healthcare, regardless of their ability to pay, through financial assistance.
 Deb said there are several ways those who are underinsured can get financial assistance at Firelands.

 - Hospital Care Assurance Program (HCAP)* – Anyone can apply for HCAP as long as they have an outstanding bill with Firelands, including those without insurance, those who have Medicare or Medicaid, and those who have a balance after insurance.

 - Financial Assistance Program (FAP)* – An in-house payment program funded by Firelands Regional Medical Center for individuals above the HCAP income levels.

 - Catastrophic Coverage – A discount is given based on the applicant’s situation after a thorough review.

 - Care Loan – This is an interest free program through Civista Bank with a low monthly payment.